SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/LLM_Assisted_Workflow_Generation/Example_Guide_Wikipedia_Search.md

 This guide outlines a modular, multi-pass approach to building a Wikipedia research workflow in WilmerAI.
 The core strategy is to break down the complex task of "researching a topic" into a series of smaller, distinct steps, each handled by a specialized LLM agent or utility node.
-This creates a resilient and powerful system that iteratively refines its search, synthesizes information, and provides well-supported answers.
+This creates a resilient system that iteratively refines its search, synthesizes information, and provides well-supported answers.

 This guide can help not just for writing wiki workflows, but generally understanding Wilmer prompting strategies